mad9scientist/homelabsite/content/post/ci-cd-is-awesome.md

 +++
 So I have been playing around with Cloudflare Pages to host my Status Site for my company.
 Cloudflare has the option to pull and deploy your project directly from GitHub, which is cool.
 But it wasn't til I tested entire workflow did I realized what my 'trash' deployment process I have been using.

 I knew that CD/CI (Continuous Deployment/Continuous Integration) made development easier to do.
-But I didn't realize how quickly and effencienly it did it.
+But I didn't realize how quickly and efficiency it did it.
 I have used all the little parts of the CD/CI pipe line over the years, but I have never had them all just work together to deliver the final product to production.

-So I recently setup Gitea as local VM and I have started it using it more, since I know if I commit senstive information no one is going to see. _I don't want to want to do that but things happen_.
+So I recently setup Gitea as local VM and I have started it using it more, since I know if I commit sensitive information no one is going to see. _I don't want to want to do that but things happen_.
 I have also started playing around with [Hugo](https://gohugo.io), for this site.
 I decided that I wanted to put Hugo through it pace with a 'real' project, so I decided that I wanted to move my company's [status site](https://status.madscitech.net) away from Tumblr.

 <aside class="pullRight"><strong>Aside</strong>: Funny thing is I found while doing this that Tumblr is going to start charging for custom domains, but my account is currently grandfather in with an existing domain.
 So this project was well timed.</aside>